English language in Southern England

 Red areas are where English dialects of the late 20th century were rhotic; in the South, all of South West England and some of South East England are included.

-Commentators report widespread homogenisation in South East England in the 20th century (Kerswill & Williams 2000; Britain 2002).
-This involved a process of levelling between the extremes of working-class Cockney in inner-city London and the careful upper-class standard accent of Southern England, Received Pronunciation (RP), popular in the 20th century with upper-middle- and upper-class residents.
+Commentators report widespread homogenisation in southern England in the 20th century (Kerswill & Williams 2000; Britain 2002).
+This involved a process of levelling between the extremes of working-class Cockney in inner-city London and the careful upper-class standard accent of southern England, Received Pronunciation (RP), popular in the 20th century with upper-middle- and upper-class residents.
 Now spread throughout the South East region, Estuary English is the resulting mainstream accent that combines features of both Cockney and a more middle-class RP.
 Less affluent areas have variants of Estuary English that grade into southern rural England outside urban areas.

-Outside of South East England, West Country English (of South West England) and East Anglian English survive as traditional broad dialects in Southern England today, though they too are subject to Estuary English influence in recent decades and are consequently weakening.
+Outside of South East England, West Country English (of South West England) and East Anglian English survive as traditional broad dialects in Southern England today, though they too are heavily subject to Estuary English influence in recent decades and are consequently weakening.

 London and Estuary English

-London and greater Thames Estuary accents are non-rhotic: that is, the consonant /r/ (phonetically /[ɹ]/) occurs only before vowels.
+Since the 19th century, accents of London, and since the late 20th century, all accents of the home counties and the greater Thames Estuary are firmly non-rhotic: that is, the consonant sound /r/ (phonetically /[ɹ]/) occurs only before vowels.

 General characteristics of all major London accents include: